dgestep/big-code-bang/README.md

 The PMD report is generated in the build/reports/pmd folder.

-### Findbugs
+### FindBugs

 FindBugs is an open source static code analyser created by Bill Pugh and David Hovemeyer which detects possible bugs in Java programs.
-The generated code conforms to the default set of findbug rules.
-The Gradle build script invokes the findbug rules when building the WAR file.
-If the source code violates any findbug rules then the build will fail.
+The generated code conforms to the default set of FindBugs rules.
+The Gradle build script invokes the FindBugs rules when building the WAR file.
+If any source code violates a FindBugs rule then the build will fail.

 You can run this task manually by executing this command: